irfanhabeeb-002/vibe-coding/GOOGLE_OAUTH_SETUP.md

 1. **"Invalid redirect URI" error:**
    - Make sure the redirect URI in Google Cloud Console matches exactly
    - Include both production and development URLs
+   - For mobile devices, ensure the redirect URL is accessible on mobile browsers

+2. **"redirect_url_mismatch" error on mobile:**
+   - Add your Vercel production URL to Google Cloud Console authorized redirect URIs
+   - Ensure Supabase site URL includes your production domain
+   - Check that mobile browsers can access the redirect URL

 2. **"Provider not enabled" error:**
    - Check that Google provider is enabled in Supabase dashboard